UPDATED: January 15, 2023

-It’s also true that the ultimate way to protect our healthcare workers is to decrease the spread of COVID-19, and that may require the public to be issued masks.
+It’s also true that the ultimate way to protect our healthcare workers is to decrease the spread of COVID-19, and that would be assisted if the public were issued medical-grade masks.
 Ontario alone had 55 million medical masks that were “expired” and therefore unsuitable for medical personnel, but could have been used to provide every Canadian with one instead of being sent to a landfill.

 On May 9, 2020, the Canadian government announced 8 million masks they received proved slightly substandard to the N95 medical requirement, but instead of purchasing them for the public, PM Trudeau announced “we will not be burdened with masks that do not fit our stringent requirements…we will not be paying…“

 Japan and S. Korea distributed face masks to every household long ago.
 Taiwan, Hong Kong and Singapore provided masks for their health care workers as well as their citizens en masse.

 Stopping the virus is the best way to protect our frontline workers in healthcare and essential services.

-Until COVID-19 is beat, there’s no doubt we should be increasingly vigilant with our hand washing and social distancing.
+Until COVID-19 is beat, there’s no doubt we should be increasingly dedicated to our hand washing, social distancing and vaccinations.

-The experience of other countries shows we also need more people to use a third weapon, wearing a face mask when out in public.
+The experience of other countries shows we also need people to use a fourth weapon, wearing a face mask when out in public.